-This course will develop students' reading, writing, aural comprehension and speaking abilities to an intermediatemid level.
-A variety of texts will be read and discussed.
+This course develops students' reading, writing, aural comprehension and speaking abilities.
+Students read and discuss a variety of texts.
 Students may also hear radio emissions, video or television clips, songs and short lectures.
-Several contemporary issues such as environmental problems, the work world, the educational system, music, feminism, multiculturalism or political history will be covered.
-Class work includes reading aloud, discussion, and work in groups or pairs.
-The course is conducted entirely in German and is intended for German majors, students studying literature or linguistics or other subjects that require more than two semesters of a foreign language, or those seeking to broaden or maintain their proficiency in German.
+Course may cover contemporary issues such as environmental problems, music, feminism, multiculturalism, cultural and/or political history or regional linguistic variations.
+Activities include reading aloud, group discussions, and work in groups or pairs.
+This course, conducted entirely in German, is intended for German majors and minors, students pursing fields such as international business and global studies with an emphasis in German speaking countries, and students studying subjects that require more than two semesters of a foreign language as well as those seeking to broaden or maintain their proficiency in German.
 (CSU, UC, AVC)